What is Solo?

-- Must have been a member in good standing for 1 season (10 events)
+- Must have been a member in good standing for at least one season (10 events)

 - Understand that by signing your Annual Tech application that you are stating you know the Pre-event Tech procedure and will perform your own vehicle tech inspection before running each event.

 - Understand that if any major changes are made throughout the year you must notify the Chief of Tech so you can update your Annual Tech.
 (Example: changing an air intake, or suspension piece, changing classes for any reason)

 - Understand that you are subject to a random tech inspection at any point throughout the year.